kfinlayson/Tech_Writing1/README.md

 Notes
 -----
-* There were NO FUNCTIONS used in this game only basic module's and looping structures.
+* There were NO FUNCTIONS defined within this game only basic module's and looping structures.
 * This is a basic program that runs the game without hands on interaction.